Brian-Pho/Textbook-Notes/content/posts/books/connectome/index.md

 - Electrical signals in different neurites interfere with each other very little just like insulated wires.
 - Transmission of signals between neurites only occurs at specific junctions called synapses.
 - Spikes are useful for long range communication because it can be easily distinguished from noise and interference.
-- Synapses are one-way which makes neurons one-way.
+- Synapse communication is one-way, which makes neuron communication one-way.
 - Synapses impose this directionality onto neurites.
 - Similar to how the valves in veins impose directionality, synapses impose directionality onto neural pathways.
 ![Figure 18.
 Multineuron pathway in the nervous system](figure18.png)
 - Synapses don't simply relay spikes to the next neuron as almost all synapses are weak.
-- Axons diverge but dendrites converge.
+- Axons usually diverge but dendrites usually converge.
 - The cell body collects currents from many synapses converging onto its dendrites.
 - Even though one spike might be too weak to get through a synapse, multiple converging spikes could.
 - This is known as the "weighted voting model" of a neuron.